LidiaMaslov/david-assignment-cy/README.md

 ```
 - Also hidden away the element action logic
     - subMenu finds a line where toggle exists
-    - toggleOn toggles a toggle to specific state
+    - toggleOn switches a toggle state
 ```javascript
 cy.subMenu('Use SSL').toggleOn()
 ```